 As well as hitting mainland areas, the blazes ripped through tourist hotspots Rhodes and Corfu, sparking a mass evacuation of holidaymakers and shining a worldwide spotlight on the climate issues hitting Greece.

-Although the exact spending allocation isn’t publicly detailed, the government says the money will go towards sustainability and environmental protection.
+Although the exact spending allocation isn’t publicly detailed, the government says the money goes into an emergency fund for sustainability and environmental protection.

 How much is tourist tax in Greece?